pradeekpmohandas/cka-practice/5-Troubleshooting/notes.md

-#when kubectl dont respond
+# when kubectl dont respond
-docker ps -a #from master node docker logs #to check logs of system components journalctl
+docker ps -a
+docker logs #to check logs of system components systemctl status <service-name>
+journalctl | grep <service-name> #to check logs of service